 By entering your email address you agree to receive emails from Noob Gains.
 We respect your privacy and you can unsubscribe at any time.

 Since most powerlifting belts are about 10 millimeters thick and join together with a thick steel buckle in the front, they tend to be a little bulky.
 That means your powerlifting belt might get in the way when you’re attempting to sink down into a deep squat or deadlift.

 What Powerlifting Belt Do We Recommend?

 The ProFitness Genuine Leather Workout Belt is a heavy-duty 4” wide powerlifting belt that’s way ahead of the game in terms of superior quality.
-We even included it on our list of best powerlifting belts that you can see right here.

 It provides unbeatable core and back support, even during the heaviest of deadlifts or squats.

 What makes this powerlifting belt so elite is the tear-proof and stretch-proof genuine leather as well as the reinforced double prong closure system.
 The added suede in the interior guarantees absolutely no slippage as you try for PRs.